One of the Biggest Hazards to the Pacific Northwest

 Obviously, preventing a tsunami is not an option, but preparedness is more than prevention and response.
 This “Getting Before “X” mindset is why emergency management realized the solution of simply evacuating to avoid a tsunami is not a viable option because the only evacuation route utilizes a bridge on Highway 105 that would likely be damaged by the earthquake that creates the tsunami.

 The solution is the nation’s first vertical tsunami refuge.
+Ocosta Elementary School’s gymnasium was the first structure successfully designated as a “vertical evacuation shelter.”
+It is estimated this shelter could safely house up to 1,000 people in the event of a tsunami.
 The project called “Project Safe Haven” is based in collaboration between the University of Washington, local state and federal emergency management, the school district, and the voters who approved funding for the construction.

 Thousands of people live by the Highway 105 Bridge and travel over it every day, but recognizing the bridge would likely be damaged when it is most needed, is a perfect example of Getting Before “X” and protecting good people from bad things.